-- Limelight Networks, Inc.
+- Limelight Networks

 Yamana Gold is a Canadian precious metal producer.
 It explores gold and silver, with land positions throughout the Americas, including Canada, Brazil, Chile, and Argentina.

-Motus GI Holdings, Inc.
+3. Motus GI Holdings

 The Finnish company reported a $2.4 billion net loss in 2020 after it churned out a tiny profit ($7 million) the year before.
 But its current 5G projects lineup and deals are what keeps investors optimistic.
 In January, the company's stock price jumped to a high of $9.79 before returning below $5 at $4.17.

-Most stocks that trade for less than $5 will often have low trading volumes, which could pose liquidity problems.
-This means that it could be difficult for you to exit your position if the traders trading the stock are not readily available.
+Expert Tip on Investing In Shares Under $5“ Most stocks that trade for less than $5 will often have low trading volumes, which could pose liquidity problems.
+This means that it could be difficult for you to exit your position if buyers are not readily available.
 Even if you do, the exit price might not be the one you prefer.
 As a general rule, you should only trade such stocks with a trading volume of at least 100,000 shares a day.
-This ensures that there are willing buyers to rid you of your holdings when you want out of a trade.
+This ensures that there are sufficient buyers when you wish to exit your position. ”- Ron Mendoza

 Frequently Asked Questions